KDE/ktrip/README.md

-KTrip is a public transport assistant targetet towards mobile Linux and Android.
+KTrip is a public transport assistant targeted towards mobile Linux and Android.

 It allows to query journeys for a wide range of countries/public transport providers by leveraging KPublicTransport.